YottaDB/YDBDoc/MessageRecovery/errors.rst

 DBCERTIFY Error: During processing, the DBCERTIFY attempts to execute certain DSE and/or MUPIP commands in temporary command scripts that DBCERTIFY creates.
 The specified command failed to execute.

 Action: The action to take depends on the code returned by the attempt and if any associated messages were created on either the console or the operator log.
-Some common causes of problems could be that $gtm_dist (UNIX) is not properly pointing to the current YottaDB version or DBCERTIFY has no access or access to the wrong global directory for which it is executing commands.
+Some common causes of problems could be that $ydb_dist (UNIX) is not properly pointing to the current YottaDB version or DBCERTIFY has no access or access to the wrong global directory for which it is executing commands.

 ---------------------------
 DBCDBCERTIFIED